Urusaitech/hr_bread_cat_bot_py/README.md

 # Logging

-The bot has ability to log it's state, can be turned on by uncommenting main() function
+The bot has ability to log it's state, can be turned on by uncomment ING part of the main() function